David Sancious: Work with Bruce Springsteen

-From June 1973 Sancious began to tour regularly with the E Street Band.
+From June 1973, Sancious began to tour regularly with the E Street Band.
 He added an extra dimension to the band's sound.
 Equally influenced by Mozart or Thelonious Monk, he would frequently use classical music or jazz during intros or instrumental breaks.
 Springsteen's second album, The Wild, The Innocent, & The E Street Shuffle, was a showcase for Sancious' talents.
 His most notable contributions include an organ solo on "Kitty's Back" and an evocative piano intro on "New York City Serenade".
-He is also credited with the string arrangement on the latter song, and even played soprano saxophone on "The E Street Shuffle".
+He is also credited with the string arrangement on the latter song, and even played soprano saxophone on "The E Street Shuffle" and was an important contributor to "Incident on 57th Street".

-In February 1974 drummer Vini Lopez left the E Street Band and Sancious recommended his friend, Ernest Carter, as a replacement.
+In February 1974, drummer Vini Lopez left the E Street Band and Sancious recommended his friend, Ernest Carter, as a replacement.
 Later in the year Sancious and Carter helped record the title track of Springsteen's third album, Born to Run before leaving the band.
 Ironically, the band formally adopted the "E Street Band" name only after the band member whose family lived on that street (i.e., Sancious) left the group.

 Sancious was inducted into the Rock and Roll Hall of Fame as a member of the E Street Band on April 10, 2014.
 Sancious also joined Springsteen and the current lineup (along with Vini Lopez) for a performance of three songs.
-He also played several songs with Peter Gabriel, who was inducted on the same night.
+He also played two songs with Peter Gabriel, who was inducted on the same night.

+In June 2023, Sancious said that he is set to appear on a follow-up to Springsteen's 2022 album Only the Strong Survive and that Bruce has completed 18 songs for the album.
+Sancious said he expects to tour with Springsteen to support the album in 2024.